nafarinha/cc_w11_d02_hw_multiple_classes/README.md

 * Books should have title, author and genre. :white_check_mark:
 * Write a method to count the number of books in the library. :white_check_mark:
 * Write a method to add a book to the library stock. :white_check_mark:
-* Add a capacity to the library and write a method to check if stock is full before adding a book.
+* Add a capacity to the library and write a method to check if stock is full before adding a book. :white_check_mark:

 ## Extensions:
 * Add a third class which interacts with the other two.
 E.g. you could add a `Borrower` with a method that takes a `Book` and moves to the `Borrower`'s collection.